René Marcil: Neo-expressionism period

 Marcil later evolved towards Neo-expressionism sometimes called the New Fauves to better meet the meaning of the term.
 The style is characterized by intense subjectivity and rough handling of materials.
 During his Neo-expressionist period, Marcil was influenced by the Naturalism literary movement.

 In one of his letters in 1986, Marcil writes: " If I am talking to you about Dubuffet, Combas and Haring, it is because my work has been oriented in this direction for a long time...

 A contemporary artist does not paint a picture for aesthetic reasons or for the sake of beauty if you prefer.
 Dubuffet was the first to place social thought above the artistic work and the latter only serves to define his thought ... even here in France, left-wing and right-wing politicians rejected his work, and his only supporters were writers and intellectuals.
 Fortunately, in Paris, there are always men (and women) who can express themselves freely because freedom of expression is something the French will never give up ...

 Keith Haring's approach is excellent.
 In his good-natured style, he says very serious things."

 The following excerpt from Cornette de Saint-Cyr, Paris, Art Contemporain catalogue, 2012 casts light on Marcil's work:

 "The subject, form and flamboyant colors in Marcil's work represent an artistic language totally in tune with the new generation's aspirations of his time.
 This language was meant as a challenge to his peers ...
 In the hybrid repertoire so typical of Marcil, a common thread is his casual painting style inspired by daily life that it unmasks."

 In one of his letters in 1989, Marcil writes:

 " ... we are now moving out of a millennium of liberation and freeing, of energies, and into a period of implosion, going from a sort of maximum radiance and into a phase of social reversion – a gigantic reversion of a field once its saturation point has been reached.
 Stellar systems do not cease to exist either, once their radiating energy has dissipated – they implode according to a process which is slow at the outset and then progressively accelerates – they contract at an extraordinary rhythm and become involutive systems.

 Large metropolises have perhaps become sites for implosion to occur, places for absorption, where society itself is reabsorbed including the golden era, contemporaneous to this twin concept of capital and revolution, is without a doubt ended.

 The social is slowly and brutally involuting into an inert field which already envelops politics."

 Selected public collections

-Marcil's artwork is present in the Collections Nationales de France, Ministère de la Culture de France and specifically, in the permanent collections of the Musée des Arts Décoratifs, Paris at the Louvre.
+Marcil's artwork is present in the Collections Nationales de France, Ministère de la Culture de France and specifically, in the permanent collections of the Musée des Arts Décoratifs, Paris housed at the Louvre.
 In Canada, his work is included in the collection of the Art Gallery of Nova Scotia.